OpenSpaceData/learn.openspacedata.org/index.md

 # Hero section
 title: Learn how to observe the Earth from space
-description: On this page you will find useful instructions for beginners to get started with earth observation and remote sensing.
+description: On this site you will find useful instructions for first time users of Earth observation techniques to get started.
 Additionally, we have special interest guides if you are a journalist or interested in using EO for humanitarian aid. <strong>This site is work in progress.
 Help us develop the content on this page.</strong>
 buttons:
     - icon: arrow-right
-      content: Let's start with the basics
+      content: Contribute to this project
-      url: '#'
+      url: '/contribute/'
       external_url: false

 # Grid navigation